NIH Innovator Support

 All from experienced life science professionals who have been in your shoes before!

-Ethel Rubin and John Sullivan bring a combined 50 years experience in life science ventures:
+Ethel Rubin, John Sullivan, and Chris Sasiela bring more than 50 years of combined experience in life science ventures:

 Corporate Strategy, Business Development and M&A